m-p-esser/aviation-data-warehouse/README.md

 - Merge with `test`
 - Run `make env-init`
 - Run `export $(grep -v '^#' .env | xargs)`
+- Setup Infrastructure (see steps above)
 - Deploy Flow by running `make deploy-flow`
+- Sync with Bigquery (using existing Flow if you want to sync GCS and Bigquery using a Push pattern)